Irreducible components of affine Deligne-Lusztig varieties: Proof of Proposition

 \section{Proof of Proposition \ref{minu}}

-We keep the notation in \S \ref{sec-pre}.
-Let $\mu \in Y^+$ be minuscule and let $b$ be basic which is a lift of an element in $\Omega$.
-To prove Proposition \ref{minu}, we can assume by Proposition \ref{adj} that $G$ is simple and adjoint.
+We keep the notations in \S \ref{sec-pre}.
+Let $\mu \in Y^+$ be minuscule, and let $b \in G(\brF)$ be basic which is a lift of an element in $\Omega$.
+To prove Proposition \ref{minu}, we assume by Lemma \ref{adj} that $G$ is simple and adjoint.
 Then $\s$ acts transitively on the connected components of (the Dynkin diagram of) $\SS_0$.
 Let $d$ be the number of connected components of $\SS_0$.